The Way Back

 Gina Hernandez

-Gina Hernandez, MA, LPC was appointed by the Board to the position of Executive Director of Prevent Child Abuse-New Jersey and the Child Wellness Institute in April 2021.
+Gina Hernandez, MA, LPC, CCTP, ACS was appointed by the Board to the position of Executive Director of Prevent Child Abuse-New Jersey and the Child Wellness Institute in April 2021 and promoted to CEO and Executive Director in 2024.
 Gina has extensive experience in nonprofit leadership, clinical services and program evaluation.

 Gina joined the staff of PCA-NJ in 2005 and worked in a variety of roles throughout the agency.
 As Senior Vice President for 7 years, she was responsible for development, oversight and evaluation of all prevention programs, now serving more than 60,000 families.
 She has been published for her research as a co-principal investigator in several publications including the Journal of Nutrition Education and Behavior and Prevention Science for her work on addressing maternal depression and substance use disorders.
 In 2018, Gina was recognized as “A Woman of Achievement” by the New Jersey State Federation of Women’s Clubs for her dedication, commitment and extraordinary work on behalf of children and families in New Jersey.